pangolindex/exchange-contracts/contracts/staking-positions/README.md

 This implementation allows us to add an extra `compound()` (😎) function to the core SAR functions.
 This function makes no external calls because the reward and staking tokens are the same.
-Note that the compounding function is not just for convenience, it is also a way to bypass calling `harvest()` (😨) and restarting the staking duration.
+Note that the compounding function is not just for convenience, it is also a way to bypass restarting the staking duration by calling `harvest()` (😨).

 * 😎 `compound()`:
   * Harvests and restakes the accrued rewards without restarting the staking duration,